ibrasec/backup-script/README.md

 # frappe-bench-backup-script
-This is a simple Bash script used to backup the frappe-bench site | sites into mutliple optional locations:
+This is a simple Bash script used to copy files or directories to different locations, it was mainly used to backup frappe-bench site or sites into mutliple optional locations, but it could also be used for any different applications

+rsync4backup script can be used to copy/transfere files to the following:

     1 - To a local folder